ChrisvDalen/LockerCloud/README.md

 Responses are JSON as well (for downloads the file data is Base64 encoded).
 The server uses the same `keystore.p12` for TLS encryption.

-## CLI Usage
+## Web Interface & CLI Usage

-The web interface has been removed.
-Open <https://localhost:8443/> in a browser to see basic instructions, then use the WebSocket command line client for all file operations:
+Open <https://localhost:8443/> in a browser to use the WebSocket based interface.
+It connects to the WebSocket endpoint on port `8444`.
+You can also use the WebSocket command line client for file operations:

 ```bash
 java -cp target/LockerCloud-0.0.1-SNAPSHOT.jar \